 Associate Professor Reinhold Muller is Senior Epidemiologist and Biostatistician at James Cook University.
 He undertakes interdisciplinary research collaborations with a wide variety of clinicians, public health workers and biologists and his research interests lie in quantitative research methodology in epidemiology, occupational health, the management of spinal pain syndromes and cardiology.
 Link to profile.

-Dr Jason Mulvenna is head of the Advanced Proteomics Facility at James Cook University, Cairns Campus.
+Associate Professor Jason Mulvenna is a laboratory head at QIMR Berghofer Institute.
 His primary interests are the development of novel drugs and vaccines for a range of helminth parasites and the identification of biomarkers for inflammation based cancers.
 He holds a NHMRC Career Development Fellowship and is funded by the NHMRC, ARC and NIH.